-North Dakota's earliest industries were fur trading and agriculture.
-Although less than 10% of the population is employed in the agricultural sector, it remains a major part of the state’s economy, ranking 9th in the nation in the value of crops and 18th in total value of agricultural products sold.
-North Dakota has about 90% of its land area in farms with 27,500,000 acres (111,000 km2) of cropland, the third largest in the nation.
+While North Dakota may be most known now for its thriving oil industry, North Dakota’s earliest industries were actually agriculture and fur trading.
+Although less than ten percent of the state’s population is currently employed in the agricultural sector, it still remains a major part of the state’s economy.
+North Dakota is ranked 9th in the nation in terms of the value of the state’s crops and it’s 18th in terms of total value of agricultural products sold.
+90 percent of North Dakota’s land area is dedicated to farms.
+The state has 27.5 million acres of cropland, making it the 3rd largest in the country.

 |North Dakota in Numbers :|